DecimalTurn/VBA-Build/README.md

 ## What's next?

 Depending on the reaction of the community, I might add support for:

-- Access, Word and PowerPoint
+- Workbook, Worksheet and Document (Word) Objects
 - Signature of the VBA Project (to facilitate distribution)
-- Forms and Classes
 - More complex file structure using [vba-block](https://www.vba-blocks.com/manifest/) configuration file (manifest file)
+- Microsoft Access file formats